fredstro/hilbertmodgroup/paper.md

 Having access to the algorithm in this package, which is valid for any totally real number field, opens up for several new research directions and generalisations of previous research.
-Some of the direct applications lie in the field of explicit formulas for Hilbert modular groups and computational aspects of non-holomorphic Hilbert modular forms.
+Some of the direct applications to be pursued by the package author and collaborators lie in the field of explicit formulas and computational aspects of non-holomorphic Hilbert modular forms.

 # Implementation